-Once the lead reached the sales ready score, it can be picked by the sales team to work on closing the business.
+Once the lead reaches the sales-ready score, it can be picked by the sales team to work on closing the business.

-The model creator can set a range of grades to which can evaluate each lead processed by the model.
+The model creator can set a range of grades to evaluate each lead processed by the model.

-The grades can be named as showed in the snapshot (hot, warm and cold). another naming can be (A, B, C and D).
+The grades can be named as shown in the snapshot (hot, warm and cold).
+Another naming can be (A, B, C and D).

 The grading can have any number of grades.

-Each grade has to have a starting grade to end grade (from, to).
+Each grade has to have a starting grade to an end grade (from).

-It is important to know that the grades can not overlap with each other.
+It is essential to know that the grades can not overlap with each other.
 If the grades range overlapped, the marketing lead scoring model will not pass through the error check.